Aulerci Cenomani: Attestations

 They are mentioned as Aulercos and Aulercis, Cenomanis totidem [all the same] by Caesar (mid-1st c.
 BC), Aulerci ....
 Cenomani by Pliny (1st c.
 AD), as Au̓lírkioioi̔ oi̔ Kenománnoi (Αὐλίρκιοιοἱ οἱ Κενομάννοι) by Ptolemy (2nd c.
 AD), and as Ceromannos in the Notitia Dignitatum (5th c.
 AD).

-An unrelated tribe living near Massalia, in southern Gaul, was also named Cenomani.
-A part of the Cenomani or another homonym tribe settled in Cisalpine Gaul after the Celtic invasion of the Italian Peninsula in the early 4th century BC.
+Other peoples named Aulerci are also mentioned by ancient sources: the Aulerci Brannovices, Aulerci Diablintes, and Aulerci Eburovices.
+The relationship that linked them together remains uncertain.
+According to historian Venceslas Kruta, they could have been pagi that got separated from a larger ethnic group during the pre-Roman period.

+Two homonym tribes, the Cenomani of Cisalpine Gaul and the Cenomani around Massalia, are also attested.

 Etymology

 The meaning of the Gaulish ethnonym Cenomani remains uncertain.
 The prefix probably stems from the root ceno-, which could have meant 'far, long'.
 The second element may derive from manos ('good'), or else from the root *menH- ('to go'), with Cenomani as 'the far-going one'.
+Patrizia de Bernardo Stempel has similarly glossed the ethnonym as 'the far-goers'.
 Pierre-Yves Lambert has also proposed a connection to a verbal stem *cene/o- (cf. OIr. cinid 'to spring from, to descend from', Welsh cenedl 'family').
 The general meaning would be 'the begotten ones'.

 The city of Le Mans, attested c.
 400 AD as Ceromannos (Cenomannis in 1101, *Cemans, then Le Mans from the 12th c.), and the Maine region, attested in the 6th c.
 AD as in Cinomanico (in pago Celmanico in 765, *Cemaine, then Le Maine from the 12th c.), are named after the Gallic tribe.